pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/samples/bar-d3-sandbox/step1-environment-preparation.md

 ---
-title: Part 1 - Preparing the environment
+title: Step 1 - Preparing the environment
 description: Walks you through setting up a basic sandbox for experimenting with visualizations.
 parent-path: .
 parent-title: Create a custom Bar chart visualization using D3